 The length of the VA appeals process can vary tremendously based on many factors, including the specifics of a veteran’s case and which regional office is handling their claim.
 While veterans must meet strict appeal deadlines, VA does not have internal deadlines for when they must decide claims.

 In March of 2017, the United States Government Accountability Office (GAO) released a report titled “VA Disability Benefits: Additional Planning would Enhance Efforts to Improve the Timeliness of Appeals Decisions.”
 The report outlines VA’s current backlog in working on the appeals for disability benefits of veterans and their dependents.

 According to the GAO’s report, these are some average wait times starting when the veteran files an appeal to when VA issues a decision on that appeal:

-- it takes 419 days from when the Veteran submits the Notice of Disagreement until a Statement of the Case
+- 419 days: average time between when VA receives a Notice of Disagreement to when they issue a Statement of the Case

 - 537 days: average time between when VA receives an appeal to the Board to when they certify that appeal

 - 222 days: average time between when the appeal is certified to the Board to when it is placed on the Board’s docket